keep-starknet-strange/madara/benchmarking/README.md

 - `yarn test:chain` : Simple stresstest of the chain
 - `yarn test:storage` : Deploys and execute cairo programs to benchmark the storage overhead
 - `yarn test:execution` : Executes fib500 cairo programs
+- `yarn test:transfer` : Executes ERC20 transfers

+Or simply run `yarn test` to run default benchmark and display metrics at the end.

 ## References